japsuu/strength-calculator/README.md

 ---

-## NOTE: This is a demo project, which isn't ready for production.
+## NOTE: This is a demo project made in two days, so make sure to treat it as one.
 I take no responsibility for falling skyscrapers nor crumbling bridges :)